mazyargholami/disaster-recovery/README.md

 Start the standby server.
 PostgreSQL will continuously apply changes from the primary server's write-ahead log (WAL) files.

 #### 7. Monitor Replication:
-Use PostgreSQL's administrative functions to monitor replication status (pg_stat_replication, pg_stat_wal_receiver, etc.).
+Use PostgreSQL's administrative functions to monitor replication

+status (pg_stat_replication, pg_stat_wal_receiver, etc.).

 #### 8. Failover (Optional):
 In case of a primary server failure, promote the standby server to become the new primary.
 This involves triggering the failover manually or using automated tools.
-Please note that this is a simplified guide, and depending on your specific requirements and PostgreSQL version, you may need to adjust the steps.
-Additionally, consider using tools like Patroni or repmgr for automated failover and additional management capabilities.
-Always refer to the official PostgreSQL documentation for the version you're using for detailed and version-specific instructions.